faster-cpython/benchmarking-public/results/bm-20240605-3.13.0b2-3a83b17-JIT/bm-20240605-linux-x86_64-python-v3.13.0b2-3.13.0b2-3a83b17-vs-base.md

 # HPT report

-- Reliability score: 66.91% likely to be slow
+- Reliability score: 56.06% likely to be faster
-- 90% likely to have a slowdown of 1.00x
+- 90% likely to have a speedup of 1.00x
-- 95% likely to have a slowdown of 1.00x
+- 95% likely to have a speedup of 1.00x
-- 99% likely to have a slowdown of 1.00x
+- 99% likely to have a speedup of 1.00x

 # Memory
 - memory change: 1.08x